UNSW-CEEM/energy-market-deep-learning/readme.md

 Electricity Market Deep Learning Framework.
-At the moment, based on examples and code from Matthias Plappert, repo found [here|https://github.com/matthiasplappert/keras-rl]
+At the moment, based on examples and code from Matthias Plappert, repo found here: https://github.com/matthiasplappert/keras-rl